 I pick up pennies, and nickels, and dimes, and any sort of currency because it pays well, that’s why!

 You may know that I work in the automotive field.
-I contract with dealerships to repair their cars and make them dent free, beautiful and ready to sell.
+I contract with dealerships to repair their cars and make them dent free and ready to sell.

-At every car dealership there are salesmen who patiently wait for their prey like sharks.
-Apparently while they wait, they like to throw all of their loose change onto the used car lot.
-I believe it’s a game to see who can roll their change the furthest?
-Impressive feats of athleticism, I know.
+At every car dealership, there are salesmen who patiently wait for their prey like sharks.
+Apparently, while they wait, they like to throw all of their loose change onto the used car lot.
+Maybe it’s a game to see who can roll their change the furthest.

-On more than one occasion I have received the oddball look that seems to say something to the effect of, “Oh that poor dent guy needs the change.”
+On more than one occasion I have received the oddball look that seems to say something to the effect of, “Oh, that poor dent guy needs the change, how sad.”
 Apparently, there’s a stigma to picking up change?
 Who knew.
 It’s definitely uncomfortable, but that’s part of the reason I do it!

-Reaching early financial independence goes against the grain of the typical American culture.
-It requires doing things differently.
-It requires optimizing where others do not.
-Hell, it even requires picking up change while others are throwing it away.
+Reaching early Financial Independence goes against the grain of the typical American culture.
+Doing things differently, and optimizing where others do not, is a big part of Financial Independence.
+It even requires picking up change while others are throwing it away.

 A person with a fixed mindset believes that their talents or intelligence are fixed traits.
 A person with a growth mindset believes that their talents and intelligence can be trained through dedication and hard work.